 The bus company Rio Uruguay runs regular buses from the town of Puerto Iguazu to the falls.
 The buses leave every 20 minutes.
 The route begins at the Hito de los Tres Fronteras monument and stops at the bus station.
 The station (estacion de omnibus) is the easiest place for you to catch the bus.

 Both times I've visited from Argentina while living in Buenos Aires, so my point of view comes from using Argentina as a base.
 However, Brazil is just across the river.
 Both countries have national parks and offer completely different experiences for viewing the waterfalls.

 In Argentina, you really feel like you are IN the falls.
 There are multiple trails and paths to explore different angles and viewpoints.
-Iguazu Falls on the Brazil side offers a more panoramic view of the falls (just look below).
+Iguassu on the Brazil side offers a more panoramic view of the falls (just look below).

 Guided tour to the Brazilian Side

 The Brazilian side is absolutely worth the time if you have the visa and the day to spare.
 As I mentioned above, the views are vastly different than from the Argentina side.
 It can be overwhelming figuring out how to navigate the visit on your own, so I recommend a guided tour like this one.
 Tours like this include hotel pick-ups and drop-offs as well as lunch, making it a complete experience.
 Reserve yours here.

 I've been to Iguazu twice.
 Once in 2010 and again with my parents in 2015.
 In 2010, the water was INTENSE (see above).
 Flooding had carried away some of the catwalks, closing off parts of the park.
 We were always drenched by the mist and spray.
 It was impressive!